michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 			</ContentPage.Content>
 		</ContentPage>

 6. Next, we want an easy way to navigate after a cell is tapped.
 Luckily, Xamarin.Forms list views expose an event called `ItemSelected` for this purpose.
-First, we are going to want to add a name to our list view by adding the `x:Name` property to `TodoPage.xaml` as follows:
+First, we are going to want to add a name to our list view by adding the `x:Name` property to `CafeteriaPage.xaml` as follows:

-		<ListView x:Name="todoListView"
+		<ListView x:Name="lsvCafeterias"
-			ItemsSource="{Binding Todos}">
+			ItemsSource="{Binding Cafeterias}">
 		</ListView>

-7. Hop back over to `TodoPage.xaml.cs` and you should be able to add a lambda expression (fancy name for an anonymous method in C#) to the constructor that looks something like this:
+7. Hop back over to `CafeteriaPage.xaml.cs` and you should be able to add a lambda expression (fancy name for an anonymous method in C#) to the constructor that looks something like this:

-		todoListView.ItemSelected += (sender, e) => {
+		lsvCafeterias.ItemSelected += (sender, e) => {
 			// Navigation logic here
 		};